-Your job will involve plenty of interaction with both patients and colleagues.
-Your patients will have different backgrounds and will differ in age, gender, race, ethnicity, political association, class, and personality.
-And seeing as part of your responsibility will be to explain procedures to them, you’ll have to communicate effectively with each one of them.
+As, your job will involve plenty of interaction with both patients and colleagues.
+Your patients will have different backgrounds in age, gender, race, ethnicity, political association, class, and personality.
+And seeing as part of your responsibility will be to explain procedures to them, you’ll have to communicate with each of them.

 Being a team player means you “play nicely” with others.
 It shows you respect the views and opinions of others and express your own clearly and respectfully.
 And hence can effectively work with others to achieve a common goal.

 For a radiologist to properly read and interpret medical images, they must be clear and accurate.
 And it’s your job as an X-ray tech to provide said images.
 Therefore, you should have a keen eye for detail to prevent a misdiagnosis through a mix-up of patient files.
 Equipment maintenance is also part of your job.
 So you should be able to tell when equipment settings are slightly off, as this could prevent radiation sickness.